-Purchase 257 Express Buses
+Purchase of 257 Express Buses

 This project will replace over-aged, in-kind revenue service buses.
 These replacement buses will operate in revenue service for a minimum of 12 years or 500,000 miles.
-These buses will meet Environmental Protection Agency (EPA) emission standards, as well as American With Disabilities (ADA) standards.
+The buses will meet EPA emissions standards, as well as the standards of the ADA.
 The project was awarded in 2019, and deliveries are ongoing.
-Substantial completion is forecast for mid-2022.
+Substantial completion is forecast for the end of 2022.
 This project is federally funded.